| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Pay-at-closing leads

-Maybe you want leads, but you don’t have the budget to splash out on buying them right now.
-With a pay-at-closing lead gen model, you can obtain and work leads and then only pay when they close on a property.
+Maybe you want leads, but you don’t have the budget to splash out on buying them before closing a deal.
+With a pay-at-closing lead gen model, you can obtain and work leads and only pay when they close on a property.
 Just note that the cost is usually pretty substantial, even as much as 35% of the commission.

 Related Article